fenli/SourceryStencilPacks/README.md

 }
 ```

-    For primitive and standard types, random extension automatically generated like String.random(), Int.random(), Double.random(), etc.
+    For primitive and standard types, random extension automatically generated.
+    For example like String.random(), Int.random(), Double.random(), etc.

     If plugins is applied in .testTarget, the Mocks and Random object only available from unit test.
     But, if you prefer to apply on regular .target please use config debug_only=true so it's not included in release binary.

-    For more sample usage, please see the [SamplePackage](./Sample/SamplePackage).
+    For more sample usage, please see the SamplePackage.

 #### Optional: Custom configuration
 Default plugin configuration should be suitable on most cases, but in case you need to customize it you can create `.testpack.json` inside your package directory (same level as `Package.swift`).
 All configuration keys here should be present otherwise it will use default value for all config.